irsol/udacity-bertelsmann-data-science-challenge-scholarship-2018/control_flow_lesson_25/control_flow.md

 ```
 Expressions:

-1. `altitude < 1000 and speed > 100`
+1.`altitude < 1000 and speed > 100`

-`altitude < 1000` is False, so we don't even need to check the second condition - the whole expression is False.
+    `altitude < 1000` is False, so we don't even need to check the second condition - the whole expression
+     is False.

-2. ` (propulsion == "Jet" or propulsion == "Turboprop") and speed < 300 and altitude > 20000 `
+2.`(propulsion == "Jet" or propulsion == "Turboprop") and speed < 300 and altitude > 20000 `

-`propulsion == "Jet"` is False, and `propulsion == "Turboprop"` is False, so the whole expression inside the parentheses is False.
+    `propulsion == "Jet"` is False, and `propulsion == "Turboprop"` is False, so the whole expression inside
+     the parentheses is False.

-3. ` not (speed > 400 and propulsion == "Propeller") `
+3.`not (speed > 400 and propulsion == "Propeller") `

-To work this one out, we need to look at the inside of the parentheses first, then apply not to that. `speed > 400` is False,
+     To work this one out, we need to look at the inside of the parentheses first, then apply not to that.
-and because we are using and this makes the whole of the expression inside the parentheses False.
+     `speed > 400` is False, and because we are using and this makes the whole of the expression inside the
+      parentheses False.
 Applying not reverses this, so this expression is True.

-4. ` (altitude > 500 and speed > 100) or not propulsion == "Propeller" `
+4.`(altitude > 500 and speed > 100) or not propulsion == "Propeller" `

      `altitude > 500` is True, and speed is greater than 100, so the expression inside the parenthesis is True.
-Whatever the value of the other expression, because they are connected by or, the whole expression will evaluate to True.
+     Whatever the value of the other expression, because they are connected by or, the whole expression will
+     evaluate to True.